gitter-badger/miu-1/miuki/notes/memory_rep.rst

 * Allow specialization (if the user is willing to give up polymorphic recursion and separate compilation)

+(UX note: package/module documentation should make it clear whether the corresponding module permits specialization or not.)

+Note: The term "repr" is used as shorthand for "type representation" in this document.
+While we could just as well say "size" as that is the implementation we're planning to use, the detail that repr = size is not really relevant.

 Lowest three bits -
   * xx0 -> Int/Nat
   * 001 -> Pointer to GCed value
-  * 101 -> Maybe static data, pointers to Miu objects in C heap, bytearrays, records with only unlifted types (bytearray like), or some combination thereof.
+  * 101 -> Maybe static data, pointers to Miu blocks in C heap, bytearrays, records with only unlifted types (bytearray like), or some combination thereof.
-  * x11 -> Object header
+  * x11 -> Block header

+Blocks may be either stack allocated (using alloca if the repr is determined at runtime), or heap allocated.
+One problem with having unboxed fields is that we would like to prevent excess data copies.
+A "standard" solution to this problem would be having some kind of pointer/reference types.
+However, if you have an internal reference with a plain pointer, you can't know if an object is alive just by stepping through all the pointers you find, some extra book-keeping is needed.
+An alternative to this approach is having fat pointers which consist of a header pointer and an offset, but that creates a problem of memory usage (1 extra word per pointer).

-Minimum object size = 1 word
+Minimum block size = 1 word

 There are two kinds -
 * ``Type``: I might contain pointers that the GC needs to inspect::